 Chromodacryorrhea in Rats

-The Harderian glands of rats are located behind the eyes and secrete various porphyrins that give the tears a reddish color.
-Harderian gland secretion is increased in response to stress and disease; the tears dry around the eyes and external nares, resembling crusts of blood.
-Owners often describe it as hemorrhage from the eyes and nose of their rats.
-The porphyrins can be readily differentiated from blood with a Wood's lamp as they fluoresce under ultraviolet light.
-While chromodacryorrhea is not pathologic, it is a consequence of acute-onset stress such as that caused by pain, illness, or restraint.
-It is usually an indication of a chronic underlying disease.
+The Harderian glands of rats are located behind the eyes and secrete porphyrins that are increased in response to stress and disease, coloring the tears red.
+When porphyrin-enriched tear fluid dries around the eyes and external nares, it resembles crusts of blood.
+Owners often describe their rats as hemorrhaging from the eyes and nose.
+The porphyrins can be readily differentiated from blood with a Wood's lamp, because they fluoresce under ultraviolet light.
+Although chromodacryorrhea is not pathologic, it is a consequence of acute-onset stress such as that caused by pain, illness, or restraint.
+It usually indicates a chronic underlying disease.

-Last full review/revision July 2011 by Thomas M. Donnelly, BVSc, DACLAM
+Last full review/revision September 2015 by Thomas M. Donnelly, BVSc, DVP, DACLAM, DABVP(ECM)